-- Applicants must have a PhD (or equivalent), or complete a PhD within the first three months of the Fellowship, in one or more of the fields of social, behavioural, organizational or health sciences, including epidemiology, medicine and allied medical professions.
+- Applicants must have completed a PhD (or equivalent) at the time they begin the Fellowship, in one or more of the fields of social, behavioural, organizational or health sciences, including epidemiology, medicine and allied medical professions.

 - Applicants should have an interest in approaching research questions from a multidisciplinary perspective.

 - Applicants should have proficiency in relevant qualitative and/or quantitative methods.